 "Three different forms of this disorder have been marked by several accurate observers; and I should conceive, from what has fallen under my observation, with much judgment and propriety.
-In the first form, the patient is attacked with slight pain in the abdomen, which gradually increases, and is suc-

-The medical establishment throughout India has been greatly augmented since 1826, and more particularly as respects the noncommissioned class, which may be regarded as more than doubled. ceeded by vomiting, purging, and spasms, after which coldness of the extremities, loss of pulse, and clammy sweat gradually supervene : of this form many cases occurred, where the patients, after allowing six, eight, or even ten hours to elapse without applying for medical assistance, ultimately recovered by means of calomel and laudanum, with stimulants and fomentations.
-Among the first cases I saw one was of this kind.
-It indeed proved fatal; but as it served as a salutary example of the promptitude with which the proper doses of medicine ought to be administered, it may not be improper to notice it in this place," &c. &c.
+In the first form, the patient is attacked with slight pain in the abdomen, which gradually increases; and is succeeded by vomiting, purging, and spasms, after which coldness of the extremities, loss of pulse, and clammy sweat gradually supervene: of this form many cases occurred, where the patients, after allowing six, eight, or even ten hours to elapse without applying for medical assistance, ultimately recovered by means of calomel and laudanum, with stimulants and fomentations.
+Among the first cases I saw, one was of this kind.
+It indeed proved fatal, but as it served as a salutary example of the promptitude with which the proper doses of medicine ought to be administered, it may not be improper to notice it in this place," &c. &c.

-" In the second form of the disease, pain in the abdomen, vomiting and purging are rapidly succeeded by great prostration of strength, extreme coldness in the extremities, and an imperceptible pulse at the wrist and temporal arteries.
-The eyes are yellow, fixed, and sunk; the face and breast are covered with a cold clammy perspiration; the patient frequently lies in a state of coma, and when roused usually makes no complaint, except perhaps of spasms in the extremities, and of feeling that he is about to expire.
-These symptoms occur often within an hour, or an hour and a half after the first attack of the disease.
+"In the second form of the disease, pain in the abdomen, vomiting and purging, are rapidly succeeded by great prostration of strength, extreme coldness in the extremities, and an imperceptible pulse at the wrist and temporal arteries.
+The eyes are yellow, fixed, and sunk; the face and breast are covered with a cold clammy perspiration; the patient frequently lies in a state of coma, and when roused, usually makes no complaint, except perhaps of spasms in the extremities, and of feeling that he is about to expire.
+These symptoms occur often within an hour, or an hour and a half, after the first attack of the disease.
 Almost all of these cases, which came under my observation, proved fatal.
 In them the calomel and the large doses of laudanum, combined with the most powerful stimuli, produced no sensible effect; and when a vein or temporal artery was opened, the blood either refused to flow at all, or only trickled down slowly in drops.
-I seldom had an opportunity in such cases of trying the warm bath; but in one instance where it was used it seemed totally to fail in rousing the powers of the system, or in relieving the symptoms," &c.
+I seldom had an opportunity in such cases of trying the warm bath; but in one instance where it was used, it seemed totally to fail in rousing the powers of the system, or in relieving the symptoms," &c.

-"Of the third form of disease I have also seen several instances.
+- "Of the third form of disease, I have also seen several instances.
 The patients fall down suddenly deprived of sense; the pulse is often feeble and indistinct, but sometimes rather full and strong.
-When he recovers a little, he complains of great pain in the head and giddiness, and frequently of pain in the abdomen.
-Trismus occurred in two or three of these cases," &c.

-" These different forms of the disease, however, are not to be regarded as distinct species, but merely as varieties produced by the same cause operating on peculiar constitutions, and on persons of diversified habits and situations in life.
-That in many cases of the second form the patient had laboured under slight symptoms of the disease for some time before he actually complained, is a circumstance extremely probable, and was most likely to occur amongst the poorer and more laborious classes; and accordingly it was found that, in a great many instances, the first complaint was made in the evening, after the person had returned from his labour during the day.
-In such cases the previous exhaustion from bodily fatigue would aggravate the disorder, and render it more rapid in its progress," &c. &c.
+When he recovers a little, he complains of great pain in the head, and giddiness, and frequently of pain in the abdomen.
+Trismus occurred in two or three of these cases," &c. - "These different forms of the disease, however, are not to be regarded as distinct species, but merely as varieties produced by the same cause operating on peculiar constitutions, and on persons of diversified habits and situations in life.
+That in many cases of the second form, the patient had laboured under slight symptoms of the disease for some time before he actually complained, is a circumstance extremely probable, and was most likely to occur amongst the poorer and more laborious classes; and accordingly it was found that, in a great many instances, the first complaint was made in the evening, after the person had returned from his labour during the day.
+In such cases, the previous exhaustion from bodily fatigue would aggravate the disorder, and render it more rapid in its progress," &c. &c.